AndreasBieber/SignalR.Client.TypedHubProxy/README.md

 SignalR.Client.TypedHubProxy is a library which extends the SignalR.Client components.

 ## What can it be used for?
-One thing that really bugged me about SignalR is the lack of strongly typed hub proxies.
+One thing that really bugged me out about SignalR is the lack of strongly typed hub proxies.
 This library will enable this feature via interface implementations.

 ## Get it on NuGet!